 Bigelow Wildlife Refuge

-Bigelow Wildlife Refuge, on Bigelow Road, comprises two contiguous properties, totaling 19.4 acres, and includes beautiful wetland swamp and woodland that can be explored along SOLF’s new, 300 foot path to a viewing platform.
+Bigelow Wildlife Refuge, on Bigelow Road, comprises two contiguous properties, totaling 19.4 acres, and includes beautiful wetland swamp and woodland that can be explored along SOLF’s new, 300 foot path to a viewing platform and bench.

 Bigelow Wildlife Refuge is part of an ecologically diverse, 2,225 acre open space, watershed network that includes Department of Conservation and Recreation property and Sudbury Valley Trustees’ Sawink Farm.
 The Boroughs Loop Trail runs through parts of the DCR and SVT properties, and includes the old farm road (dirt and gravel) that connects Bigelow Road in Southborough and Walker Street in Westborough.